 42 Now when evening had come, because it was Preparation Day (that is, the day before the Sabbath), 43 Joseph of Arimathea, a prominent council member who also himself was waiting for the Kingdom of God, came and boldly went in to Pilate and asked for the body of Jesus.
-44 Well Pilate was surprised that He was already dead; and summoning the centurion he asked him when He had died.1 45 Upon the centurion's confirmation he granted the body to Joseph.
-46 Having bought linen, he took Him down, wrapped Him in the linen and laid Him in a tomb that had been cut out of rock; then he rolled a stone against the door of the tomb.2 47 Mary Magdalene and Mary the mother of Joses observed where He was placed.3
+44 Well Pilate was surprised that He was already dead; and summoning the centurion he asked him when He had died.
+45 Upon the centurion's confirmation he supernatural being.
+Just so!

+As soon as Jesus died, the centurion most probably had left the scene, going back to headquarters.
+He probably felt he should inform Pilate about the unusual events, but somehow Joseph got ahead of him.
+Well, Joseph was evidently primed for action; watching from a distance, as soon as Jesus dismissed His spirit Joseph headed for Pilate. granted the body to Joseph.
+46 Having bought linen, he took Him down, wrapped Him in the linen and laid Him in a tomb that had been cut out of rock; then he rolled a stone against the door of the tomb.
+47 Mary Magdalene and Mary the mother of Joses observed where He was placed.

-16:1 Now when the Sabbath was past,4 Mary Magdalene, Mary the mother of James, and Salome bought spices, in order to go and anoint Jesus.5
+16:1 Now when the Sabbath was past, Mary Magdalene, Mary the mother of James, and Salome bought spices, in order to go and anoint Jesus.